Islamophobia in the British Conservative Party: Nus Ghani dismissal comments (2022)

+2021 Racism and Islamophobia inquiry

 Calls for an independent inquiry

 In May 2018, the Muslim Council of Britain (MCB) wrote to Conservative chairman Brandon Lewis, urging an independent inquiry into Islamophobia in the Conservative Party, the publication of a list of Islamophobic incidents and the adoption of "a programme of education and training" on anti-Muslim prejudices within the party.
 This MCB listed numerous examples of Conservative Islamophobia; most notable of these was by Tory MP Bob Blackman.
 He hosted events attended by Hindu nationalist Tapan Ghosh noted for what Labour MP Naz Shah refers to as "abhorrent views" on Muslims.
 The MCB also listed nine incidents and said there were "more than weekly incidents" of Conservative candidates and representatives displaying anti-Muslim prejudice.
 The MCB argued these were the "tip of the iceberg" of Islamophobia in the Tory party.

 This call was supported by Baroness Sayeeda Warsi, Baron Mohamed Sheikh, Mohammed Amin (chairman of the Conservative Muslim Forum), and 350 mosques and 11 umbrella organisations across the UK.

 The MCB said the level of prejudice within the party was "astonishing" and that "We've seen MPs, councillors and members engage in bigotry that should have no place in a modern Conservative Party.
 Yet the constructive call by Muslim communities for an independent inquiry into the issue has been ignored again and again.
 Instead we hear excuses, denials and the responses we would expect when there is an institutional problem."
 In response, Justice Secretary David Gauke said "Where there is evidence, we take action ...
 That is what the Conservative Party does and will continue to do.
 So I don't accept that criticism."
 Dismayed with the response of Lewis and May, in 2019 Warsi wrote to the party's chief executive, Mick Davis, urging him to "show leadership" on the issue.

-Racism and Islamophobia inquiry

 In 2019, the prime minister Boris Johnson ordered a report into how the party dealt with accusations of Islamophobia and other accounts of internal racism, under pressure from Sajid Javid during the 2019 Conservative Party leadership election; this was broadened out from an initial commitment to an Islamophobia inquiry.